"Give me Librium or give me meth."

 you know how I feel - and I will be proud to lead you wonderful guys

-my Daddy!"
 "Well, he'll be working on it, wherever he is."
-"There

 was me.
 That is, Alex and my three droogs.
 That is, Pete, Georgie